 - 7.1.2.1.
 The selected target points shall be in the bumper test area as defined in paragraph 3.10. - 7.1.2.2.
 The direction of impact shall be parallel to the longitudinal axis of the vehicle, with the axis of the upper legform vertical at the time of first contact.
-The tolerance to this direction is $\pm 2^{\circ}$.
+The tolerance to this direction is $\pm 2^{\circ}$ .

-At the time of first contact the impactor centre line shall be vertically midway between the upper bumper reference line and the lower bumper reference line with $a \pm 10$ mm tolerance and laterally with the selected impact location with a tolerance of ± 10 mm.
+At the time of first contact the impactor centre line shall be vertically midway between the upper bumper reference line and the lower bumper reference line with a $\pm$ 10 mm tolerance and the impactor vertical centre line shall be positioned laterally with the selected impact location with a tolerance of $\pm$ 10 mm.

 - 7.1.2.3.
-The impact velocity of the upper legform impactor when striking the bumper shall be 11.1 ± 0.2 m/s. - 7.2.
+The impact velocity of the upper legform impactor when striking the bumper shall be $11.1 \pm 0.2$ m/s. - 7.2.
 Headform test procedures - 7.2.1.
 Propulsion of the headform impactors